Skip to main content

 Course overview

 The Master of Nursing course offers a variety of career pathways for nurses working in diverse settings and provides opportunities for in-depth study for advanced competence in selected areas of nursing practice.
 You will have the option to study either the coursework stream or the dissertation stream.
 The coursework stream is recommended for nurses wishing to pursue a career as nurse unit managers, clinical nurse consultants, directors of nursing or clinical nurse educators.
 Additional electives are available to students undertaking the coursework stream.
-The dissertation stream is recommended for nurses wishing to pursue a career as a nurse researcher or nurse academic or progress to a PhD.
+The dissertation stream is recommended for nurses wishing to pursue a career as a nurse researcher, nurse academic, or progress to a PhD.

 The Master of Nursing (Paediatric and Adolescent Nursing) program is designed for nurses working in acute or community settings to develop knowledge and capability in paediatric and adolescent nursing.
 Students will examine major issues and trends in nursing scholarship and practice and develop an understanding of research in this area.